nxexox/pymlup/README.md

 ## TODO

 * Full docs by all pymlup library.
+* Added length inner array validation.
+* Modern mlup validate-config command.
+* Auto search params by model and test data.
 * Support multi models pipelines.
 Now support is only single file model and single model predict method.
-* Auto search params by model and test data.
-* Modern mlup validate-config command.
 * Add C++ implementation this application by config or model.
 Support everything that is possible according to the mlup config.
 * Add hub for save configs.